How Do You Find Your Roth Conversion Window — And Use It?

 The window opens when employment income ends (retirement) and closes when mandatory taxable income begins (Social Security, RMDs, pension).
 During this gap — often 5 to 15 years — taxable income drops to its lowest point in decades.

-How to Calculate What to Convert Each Year
+How Do You Calculate What to Convert Each Year?

 The target conversion amount is the amount that fills your current tax bracket without crossing into the next one.